dev-tips/dev-tips/content/10-do-not-use-fat-arrows-because-of-this /post.md

 The difference may be tiny, but very important.
 Now, we bind the context of the class to the function and therefore if we use `this` (`@`) in the function, the function always gets executed in the context of the class instance.

-So, as I can see, the important questions that we have to ask before using a single vs. a fat arrow function are…
+The important questions that we have to ask before using a single vs. a fat arrow function are:

 **1. Shall we use `this` (`@`) in the function?**
 **2. More importantly: do we want to execute the function later possibly in a different scope?**